Grey's Monument

 Grey's Monument is a Grade I-listed monument in the centre of Newcastle upon Tyne, England.
 It was built in 1838 in recognition of Charles Grey, 2nd Earl Grey, Prime Minister of the United Kingdom from 1830 to 1834.
-In particular, it celebrates the passing of the Great Reform Act of 1832, one of Grey's most important legislative achievements.
+In particular, it celebrates the passing of the Great Reform Act 1832, one of Grey's most important legislative achievements.
 The act reorganised the system of parliamentary constituencies and increased the number of those eligible to vote.

 The monument is located at the junction of Grey, Grainger and Blackett Streets and has a total height of 133 ft.
 It was funded via public subscription and consists of a statue of Earl Grey on a pedestal standing on top of a Roman Doric column.
 The column was designed by local architect, Benjamin Green, and the statue was created by the sculptor, Edward Hodges Baily.

 A contemporary report of the unveiling ceremony described the monument as "a fine imaginative work of art" and other 19th century commentators praised it as "a noble effort of genius" and as having "a most commanding appearance".
 However, its location, then at the centre of the city's tram infrastructure, was criticised as unsuitable, with one newspaper declaring that "in its present situation, it will be a great nuisance" and, in the 1920s, there were calls to move the column to improve traffic flow.
 In 1981, the nearby station on the Tyne and Wear Metro was named after the monument.
 The pedestrianised area around the base is a popular meeting place and is used as a speakers' corner.

 History

 Context

 Grey's Monument was erected in recognition of the tenure of Charles Grey as Prime Minister.
 Earl Grey represented Northumberland in Parliament from the age of 22.
 He was made First Lord of the Admiralty in 1806, and later Leader of the House of Commons.
 In 1830 he was invited to form a government and became Prime Minister.
-It was during his time as Prime Minister that he passed the Great Reform Act, which brought about constituency reform and extended the right to vote.
+It was during his time as Prime Minister that he passed the Reform Act 1832, which brought about constituency reform and extended the right to vote.
 Grey's Monument was constructed when Grey was still alive and had retired from politics.